 Eligible retirees or long-serving leavers# may consider subscription (for self or spouse or dependant children aged under 21) to a voluntary and user-pay scheme for obtaining dental services at clinics operated by an external service provider.
-Two plans are available for subscription from March 1, 2021.
-Detailed information (eligibility for joining, scope of dental services, application procedure and enquiry line) is available on the Website of the University Health Service.
+Two plans are available for subscription for 2022-23 (membership valid from September 1, 2022 to August 31, 2023).
+Detailed information (eligibility for joining, scope of dental services, application procedure and enquiry line) is available on the Website of UHS.

 [ # - ‘Eligible retirees or long-serving leavers’ for this purpose cover :